gabrielpasquantonio/Ecommerce-Las-Antillas/README.md

     - __Carlos Neme__

         ```
-        Lawyer, works for Argentinian’s National Ministry of Education and also as a private lawyer in the civil and commercial business.
+        Lawyer, at Argentina's National Education Ministry  and also as a private lawyer in the civil and commercial business.
 ___

 + ## ___Reference Websites___